-I found a couple of places that sell supplies to make mecate reins but the one I liked the most was U-Braid-It.
-They even sold me instructions and suggested the lengths of paracord that I needed to be able to make a 22 foot mecate rein.
+I found a couple of places that sell supplies to make mecate reins but the one I liked the most was U-Braid-It or Amazon is a great place to find good priced paracord as well like this listing.
+They even sold me instructions and suggested the lengths of paracord that I needed to be able to make a 22-foot mecate rein.

 This shot shows how I got the pattern I was going for six strands of brown on the left side and the brown, grey, turquoise, turquoise, grey then brown on the right side gave a really cool pattern.